Evacuations reduced in California chemical tank emergency after worst-case explosion risk eliminated

 Still, some residents have reported symptoms of exposure.
 And some schools have closed and switched to online learning as a precaution.

-The tank started showing signs of trouble Thursday, when heat and pressure started building up.
+The tank started showing signs of trouble Thursday, when heat and pressure began building up.

 When MMA overheats, it starts a chemical reaction that is difficult to control inside a large tank, said Elias Picazo, a chemistry professor at the University of Southern California.